 Load testing is a crucial step in ensuring your website performs well under heavy traffic.
-Whether you’re preparing for a product launch, a big marketing campaign, or a seasonal rush, you need to know how your website handles stress.
-Many people turn to Screaming Frog, a well-known SEO tool, to run load tests.
-But while you can use Screaming Frog for load testing, that doesn’t mean you should.
+Whether you’re preparing for a product launch, a large marketing campaign, or a seasonal rush, you need to know how your website handles increased demand.
+Some people try to use Screaming Frog, a well-known SEO crawling tool, to put load on a website.
+But while Screaming Frog can create server activity, that does not make it a true load testing tool.

-In this guide, we’ll walk you through how to conduct a basic load test using Screaming Frog and then explain why it’s not the best tool for the job.
-Finally, we’ll introduce you to a much more effective alternative: LoadView.
+In this guide, we’ll walk through how someone might conduct a basic traffic-heavy crawl using Screaming Frog and then explain why it’s not the right tool for real load testing.
+Finally, we’ll introduce a more effective alternative: LoadView.

 Understanding Load Testing

-Load testing is a type of performance testing that evaluates how a website or application behaves under varying levels of demand.
-It simulates multiple users accessing the system simultaneously to determine how well the infrastructure holds up under stress.
+Load testing is a type of performance testing that evaluates how a website or application behaves under different levels of demand.
+It simulates multiple users accessing the system at the same time to determine how well the infrastructure holds up under expected and peak traffic.

 Key Goals of Load Testing